idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 ```

-And finally numbers of individuals measured for each line on a given day.
+Finally numbers of individuals measured for each line on a given day.

 ```r
 table(tk_path_lengths[, 1:2])